 And since niche players still have a lot of work to do before they become household names, most companies will make their decision between a small handful of best-in-class solutions, which makes the choice even more difficult due to the lack of differentiation in the market.

 One of the most common marketing automation faceoffs is HubSpot vs Marketo.
 These two cloud-based industry leaders both have strong customer bases, high satisfaction scores, and a lot of overlap in features.
 But they aren’t the same.

 Systems and Pricing

-These modules can be purchased separately or combined to form an integrated suite.
+These modules can be purchased separately, bundled, or purchased together in an integrated platform.
 This lets you create a custom solution for your needs, but some businesses may prefer a more unified system.
 Beyond that, Marketo’s modules are priced in tiers according to scale:

-Unlike Marketo, HubSpot offers all of its features and capabilities through a single system with sales applications available as free add-ons.
+Unlike Marketo, HubSpot offers all of its features and capabilities through a single system with sales, customer service, and CRM applications available as free add-ons.
 An all-in-one solution is attractive to many buyers since it provides seamless functionality and is priced as a single unit.

 Despite some distinct differences (which we’ll get to in a moment), there are a few areas where Marketo and HubSpot overlap, in terms of function and use case.